venkataravuri/autonomous-driving-adas/docs/perception.md

 LiDAR perceives spatial information.

  LiDAR sensor uses lasers or light to measure the distance of the nearby object.
 It will work at night and in dark environments, but it can still fail when there’s noise from rain or fog.
 That’s why we also need a RADAR sensor.

+LiDAR generates a 3D point cloud of the environment.

+Object Detection: A LiDAR-based object detection algorithm (e.g., clustering, DBSCAN, or deep learning methods) processes the point cloud to detect objects like vehicles, pedestrians, or obstacles.
+The result is a set of 3D bounding boxes around detected objects, along with their estimated positions (x, y, z coordinates).

+Strengths: LiDAR provides accurate depth and 3D localization, allowing precise measurements of the distance and size of objects.

+ - Detected Object 1: 3D bounding box with coordinates (x1, y1, z1), size (w1, h1, l1), object type: unknown.
+ - Detected Object 2: 3D bounding box with coordinates (x2, y2, z2), size (w2, h2, l2), object type: unknown.

 ## RADAR